MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 ##### Registry edits for Exchange

+For all Exchange servers, remove the registry values that you added for LicenseServerRedirection during preparation phase.
+These values were added to the following paths:

+HKLM\SOFTWARE\Microsoft\ExchangeServer\v15\IRM\LicenseServerRedirection

+HKLM\SOFTWARE\Microsoft\ExchangeServer\v14\IRM\LicenseServerRedirection

-For Exchange 2013 - registry edit 1:
+For Exchange 2013 and Exchange 2016 - registry edit 1:

 **Registry path:**